 Klaus imagination is wide ranging, incorporating symbolic potency including earth, sand, ice, clay, lava, ashes, gold leaf, flour, and landscape elements to provoke an emotional and psychological effect on the subject and the viewer.
 His color sensitivity, forms, shapes, and scale are direct references to aspects such as the industrial surroundings of his childhood and the vast visual transformation of the industrial rebuilding in the Ruhrgebiet.
 Hence, Klaus engaged vehemently with the Nordic and Germanic Sagas, Grimm's Fairy Tales, and especially the Operas.

-Klaus photographic works incorporate theatrical installation, conceptual art, portraiture, beauty and fashion photography and includes the Guggenheim Museums, NY-Times, Time Magazine, Vogue, Interview, US Magazine, Allure, Details, Stern, Newsweek, Esquire, Elle, LA Style, Playboy, Amica, Abrams Books, Ullstein, Rizzolli, Simon & Schuster, NBC, MSNBC, ARD, RTL, among others.
+Klaus photographic works incorporate theatrical installation, conceptual art, portraiture, beauty, and fashion photography and includes the Guggenheim Museums, NY-Times, Time Magazine, Vogue, Interview, US Magazine, Allure, Details, Stern, Newsweek, Esquire, Elle, LA Style, Playboy, Amica, Abrams Books, Ullstein, Rizzolli, Simon & Schuster, NBC, MSNBC, ARD, RTL, among others.

-Klaus focal point became using emotions generated by words to create images.
-This has been his starting point to take photography off the representational plane by peeling away the surface layers of appearance to reveal an inner meaning.
+Klaus focal point became using emotions generated by words to create photographic images.
+Taking photography off the representational plane by peeling away the surface layers of appearance to reveal an inner meaning.
 It is a multidimensional interpretation of an interior emotional landscape.
-This philosophy became the compound how Klaus creates most photographic works today.
+Today, Klaus produces most works applying this philosophy.